 Now you’re all set!
 Bluehost will automatically install WordPress for you.

 What exactly is WordPress?
-It’s the content management platform that your blog will run on.
+WordPress is the content management platform that your blog will run on.
 Your WordPress dashboard is where you will go to edit the look of your blog, write blog posts, upload images, etc.

 It’s extremely easy to use, even if you’re a total beginner.